 Sephure is a disposable, single use suppository applicator that enables patients to quickly, hygienically and comfortably administer rectal suppositories.
-The applicator was designed by Jennifer who is Crohn’s patient and IBS sufferer to assist her struggle in taking prescribed suppository medication.
+The applicator was designed by Jennifer who is a Crohn’s patient and IBS sufferer to assist her struggle in taking prescribed suppository medication.
 Sephure has a unique patented technology that allows air to escape the body during the administration of the medication and withdrawal of the device.

 Currently, patients lie on their left side for 30 to 45 minutes to administer a suppository using a finger.
 The patient feels the suppository in the body and has a strong urgency to expel the medication.
 Upon standing, the person must wear protective undergarments because the medicine leaks outside the body.